Browsed by

 Who Wrote the Books and When?

-The OT books do not have copyright dates on them, and few of them explicitly identify their author.
+The Old Testament canon of books do not have copyright dates on them, and few of them explicitly identify their author.
 Nevertheless, by aid of biblical testimony and Jewish history we know the approximate time at which the books were composed.
-We also know in many cases who the author was or who was likely to have been chiefly responsible for a book’s content.
-For thousands of years now scholarly people of faith have studied the matter and have concluded that the OT books and their earliest recipients have reliably portrayed the authorship and dates for the sacred writings, yet today critics say the books were written many hundreds of years after the dates and authors traditionally assigned to them.
+We also know in many cases who the author was, or who was likely to have been, chiefly responsible for a book’s content.
+For thousands of years now scholarly people of faith have studied the matter and have concluded that the Old Testament Canon of books and their earliest recipients have reliably portrayed the authorship and dates for the sacred writings, yet today critics say the Old Testament canon books were written many hundreds of years after the dates and authors traditionally assigned to them.
 For instance, it is claimed that the Pentateuch was actually written nearly 1,000 years after Moses.
 In its extreme version, this theory even says men such as Moses and Abraham never existed; they and their histories were allegedly invented by priests who sought to provide hope-inspiring stories during the tough years when the Hebrews were exiled in Babylon in the sixth century BCE.

-Such theories are chiefly built on the slim supports of (1) skepticism, which presupposes that God does not exist and/or that the Bible is just a human book, and (2) the occasional anachronisms scattered throughout the early portions of the OT.
+Such theories are chiefly built on the slim supports of (1) skepticism, which presupposes that God does not exist and/or that the Bible is just a human book, and (2) the occasional anachronisms scattered throughout the early portions of the Old Testament Canon of books.
 Skepticism is itself a faith of sorts, for the assertions that God does not exist, or did not inspire the Bible if He does exist, cannot be proven from the data at hand.
 Ironically, skeptics, who insist we should form beliefs only on the basis of evidence, contradict their own mantra.
-But what about the anachronisms found in the OT?
+But what about the anachronisms found in the Old Testament canon of books?
 It is true that the Pentateuch occasionally includes such things as place names or vocabulary that did not belong to the era described.
 In other words, some of these only came into usage hundreds of years after men like Abraham died.
 Skeptics take this as proof that the books (and all the stories they contain) originated much later than popularly believed, and that the priests who invented these stories occasionally slipped up and placed contemporary names and words into ancient settings.

 In conclusion, we can be confident in the traditional beliefs about the date and authorship of the OT books.
 We can also rest assured that the books were carefully copied and preserved, and that all editorial updates of the books were done in a strictly conservative fashion.